-According to a news article published by Reuters – Medicine (see HERE), “China is fast-tracking approval for innovative drugs at home in a bid to offer more and cheaper options to patients, as many in the rapidly aging country struggle to find alternatives to costly treatments sold by multinational pharmaceutical firms for chronic diseases.
+According to a news article published by Reuters – Medicine (see HERE), Alzheimer new drug has been approved.
+“China is fast-tracking approval for innovative drugs at home in a bid to offer more and cheaper options to patients, as many in the rapidly aging country struggle to find alternatives to costly treatments sold by multinational pharmaceutical firms for chronic diseases.

 In an August overhaul to its drug administration law, Beijing said conditional approval could be granted to some still-under-research medicines of ‘predictable’ clinical value for life-threatening diseases for which effective treatment is not immediately available.
 Further research on Oligomannate’s pharmacological mechanism and long-term safety and effectiveness is required, according to the NMPA [China’s National Medical Products Administration] statement.”

 The news was received by the scientific community with hope and caution